The British 6th Airborne Division is established in May

 from obstacles that may hinder the main force.
 But the most

-important order is: 'Hold, until relieved'
+important order is: 'Hold, unto relieved'

 The first group that lands in the night of 5 and 6 June are